M4rl0wBuongustaio/BA_Simulation/README.md

 After you installed the ``requirements.py`` please follow the following instruction.

-To initiate the simulation parameters, run the simulation and prepare data for analysis you need the following files:
+To initiate the simulation parameters, run the simulation and preprocess data for analysis you need the following files:
 - `simulation.py`
 - `annual_demand_generator.py`
 - `analysis.py`